MeteoSwiss/probtest/README.md

 output of the test is within a perturbed ensemble of the reference build.
 This is in particular used to validate a GPU build against a CPU reference.

-You need to have setup a proper environment, for example as described in the section [Setup probtest](#setup-probtest).
+You need to have set up a proper environment, for example as described in the section [Setup probtest](#setup-probtest).

 #### Initialize probtest